-Let’s be real here; talking about poop isn’t a pleasant topic for anyone!
+Talking about poop isn’t a pleasant topic for anyone!
 But having a dog or a puppy means dealing with the yucky stuff on a daily basis.
-Here’s why your puppy is eating poop - and how to stop it.
+Here’s why your dog is eating poop - and how to stop it.

 Coprophagia can appear in all sorts of situations: dogs may search the park in order to eat other dogs' poop, may scavenge the cat's litter box to eat cat poop, or even lurk in the yard in search of their own poop to eat.
-In any case, there are a number of explanations as to why your puppy is a so called 'poop eater', ranging from simple problems like boredom, to medical issues such as diabetes.
+In any case, there are a number of explanations as to why your dog is a so-called 'poop eater', ranging from simple problems like boredom, to medical issues such as diabetes.